Explicit method overriding with @typing.override

 Why 'NoReturn' type exists in Python

 Technically, the type of None in Python is NoneType.
 However, you’ll rarely see types.NoneType being used in the wild as the community has pretty much adopted None to denote the type of the None singleton.
-This usage is also documented1 in PEP-484.
+This usage is also documented in PEP-484.
 Whenever a callable doesn’t return anything, you usually annotate it as follows: # src.py from __future__ import annotations def abyss() -> None: return But sometimes a callable raises an exception and never gets the chance to return anything.
 Consider this example: ...

 February 21, 2022